Areas of Focus

 Perhaps even more significant than the financial investment is the support the staff at TYR provides to every grantee.
 Each school is connected with a program manager that offers ongoing coaching for a period of three years.
 We recognize that each collegiate recovery effort is unique in its own way and they are encouraged to take incremental steps toward developing into a mature, sustainable program that reflects their campus environment and leverages existing resources to meet the specific needs and interests of their students.
 This flexibility and ongoing monitoring allows schools to empower students in recovery on their campus to lead these efforts, while navigating the significant challenges that bureaucracy in higher education may pose.
 We know the college environment can be challenging for young people in recovery so we are proud to support so many campus partners as they pledge to make their schools a more recovery friendly place.

-Beginning in Fall 2016, through Spring 2019, TYR will award 100 more Seeds of Hope grants to continue driving the expansion of recovery programs nationwide.
+Beginning in Spring 2017, TYR will award additional Seeds of Hope grants to continue driving the expansion of recovery programs nationwide.
 To apply for a Seeds of Hope grant, click on the purple button below.

 On every college campus, there is a certain capacity for helping students in recovery to thrive.